-Truthfulness and transparency are critical to reducing the risk of harm to a patient.
-It is normal to worry about the consequences of informing a supervisor about something the BHSS observed about themselves, their patient, or the interaction with a patient.
+Truthfulness and transparency are critical to reducing the risk of harm to a client.
+It is normal to worry about the consequences of informing a supervisor about something the BHSS observed about themselves, their client, or the interaction with a client.
 This worry cannot deter the effort to disclose incidents in a timely manner.
 The supervisor's response ought to match the nature of the incident and the developmental stage of the supervisee.
-Supervisors are expected to remain calm, listen carefully, gather information, and respond in a manner that respects the needs of the patient as well as the supervisee.
-One example is a supervisee receiving a subpoena to appear in court and testify about interactions with a patient without the patient's consent.
-In this example, the supervisee responds to the subpoena without informing the supervisor, organization, or the patient.
-Failing to inform the supervisor abdicates responsibility to the supervisor, the agency, and ultimately the patient.
-If the supervisee proceeds to release confidential information without consent, harm may be done to the patient when the proceeding could have been interrupted by the behavioral health organization's attorney, representing the best interests of the patient.
-A second example would be a supervisee having romantic or sexual attraction to a patient.
-Failure to discuss this attraction with a supervisor, or at minimum, a neutral consultant, may lead to inappropriate behavior that potentially harms the patient.
+Supervisors are expected to remain calm, listen carefully, gather information, and respond in a manner that respects the needs of the client as well as the supervisee.
+One example is a supervisee receiving a subpoena to appear in court and testify about interactions with a client without the client's consent.
+In this example, the supervisee responds to the subpoena without informing the supervisor, organization, or the client.
+Failing to inform the supervisor abdicates responsibility to the supervisor, the agency, and ultimately the client.
+If the supervisee proceeds to release confidential information without consent, harm may be done to the client when the proceeding could have been interrupted by the behavioral health organization's attorney, representing the best interests of the client.
+A second example would be a supervisee having romantic or sexual attraction to a client.
+Failure to discuss this attraction with a supervisor, or at minimum, a neutral consultant, may lead to inappropriate behavior that potentially harms the client.